LogoLogo

 In this tutorial, we walked through the process of:

-• Building a Docker image with your agent and its runtime.
+• Building a Docker image with your agent system and its runtime.

 • Running the Docker container interactively to expose the agent’s HTTP server.

-• Accessing the agent runtime by sending HTTP requests for inference or other tasks.
+• Accessing the agent system runtime by sending HTTP requests for inference or other tasks.